 To investigate the genetic relationship between the two varieties of Chrysanthemum coronarium, two different approaches were carried out: an intra-specific analysis using markers which produce highly polymorphic patterns to evaluate their genetic diversity; an inter-specific approach to investigate whether the genetic diversity degree arises from differences at the species rank or not.
-In the first system the profiles of Inter Simple Sequence Repeats (ISSRs) were used, and in the second one ribulose-bisphosphate carboxylase gene (rbcL) was sequenced on both strands.
+In the first system the profiles of Inter Simple Sequence Repeats (ISSRs) were used, and in the second one ribulose-bisphosphate carboxylase gene (rbcL) and maturase K (mat-K) gene were sequenced on both strands.